rancher/docs/content/rancher/v2.x/en/tools/logging/kafka/_index.md

 weight: 400
 ---

-You can configure a [Kafka](https://kafka.apache.org/) to log events that occur in your Kubernetes cluster at both the cluster and project level.
+You can configure Rancher to send cluster or project logs to a [Kafka](https://kafka.apache.org/) server.

 ## Configuring Kafka Logging